DigitalCharlie/bargewright/README.md

 ## Disclaimer

 The Bargewright Inn bears no responsibility for any collisions that may occur as a result of charging headlong into battle after too many pints of Dragondew, Firedrake or Evermead.
 Do not blame The Bargewright Inn for any squabbles that occur as a result of a DM checking your logs.
 Despite the record keeping service offered by the Inn, however, the Inn hopes that any DM who does check logs of a player is tossed into the gaping maw of Dendar the night serpent.
 Unless, of course, that player is rude and disruptive, in which case, may Tyr bless you.

-This is version 1.0 of the app — future improvements include:
--